Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 deviceVersionThis attribute indicates the version of the device.

-displayNameThe displayName attribute indicates the display name for the device and supports the $filter with these operators such eq, ne, not, ge, le, in, startsWith, $search, $orderBy, and eq on null values.
+displayNameThe displayName attribute indicates the display name for the device and supports the $filter with these operators such as eq, ne, not, ge, le, in, startsWith, $search, $orderBy, and eq on null values.
 This is a mandatory attribute.

 isManagedThe isManaged attribute indicates whether the device is managed by a Mobile Device Management (MDM) app.
 The value is “True” if the device is managed, or “False” if not.
-This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices and supports the $filter with these operators such as eq, ne, not, and in.
+This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices and supports the $filter with operators such as eq, ne, not, and in.

 manufacturerThe manufacturer attribute specifies the device manufacturer.
 This is a read-only attribute.

 mdmAppIdThe mdmAppId attribute specifies the application ID that registers the device in MDM.
-This is a read-only attribute and supports the $filter with these operators such as eq, ne, not, and startsWith.
+This is a read-only attribute and supports the $filter with operators such as eq, ne, not, and startsWith.

 modelThe model attribute indicates the device model.
 This is a read-only attribute.

 onPremisesLastSyncDateTimeThe onPremisesLastSyncDateTime attribute indicates the last time that the object synchronized with the on-premises directory.
 The attribute uses the Timestamp type, which represents date and time information in UTC time and ISO 8601 format.
 For example, 2014-01-01T00:00:00Z is midnight UTC on January 1, 2014.
-This is a read-only attribute and supports the $filter with these operators such as eq, ne, not, ge, le, and in.
+This is a read-only attribute and supports the $filter with operators such as eq, ne, not, ge, le, and in.

 onPremisesSyncEnabledThe onPremisesSyncEnabled attribute specifies whether the object synchronizes from an on-premises directory.
 The value is “True” if the object synchronizes from an on-premises directory, “False” if the object used to synchronize from an on-premises directory but no longer does, or “Null” if the object has never synchronized from an on-premises directory.
-The default value is “Null“.
-This is a read-only attribute and supports the $filter with these operators such as eq, ne, not, in, and eq on null values.
+The default value is “Null”.
+This is a read-only attribute and supports the $filter with operators such as eq, ne, not, in, and eq on null values.

 physicalIdsThe physicalIds attribute specifies the unique values that identify the device.
 This is a mandatory attribute and supports the $filter with these operators such eq, not, ge, le, startsWith, /$count eq 0, /$count ne 0.